mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Stem cells are immature cells that produce the blood cells in the body.
 These cells are found in the bone marrow and some also circulate in your blood.

 Stem cells can create many copies of themselves - **dividing** again and again to create more stem cells.
 They can also follow a path called **differentiation**, where they change into the different types of blood cells found in your body.
+Any stem cell can become a specific kind of blood cell such as a red blood cell, white blood cell or platelet.

 Stem cells are constantly dividing and differentiating in our bone marrow creating new blood cells to replace older cells.

+**Check: (Re-word) You will hear your transplant referred to as a "stem cell transplant" or "bone marrow transplant".
+The important thing to remember is that all transplants are technically stem cell transplants wince it is immature blood cells that are used.
+The stem cells may be tank from either the bone marrow or circulating blood.**

 ### Why You Need a Transplant
+An autologous stem cell transplant is being recommended for you because, while you have cancer, you are in relatively good health and your doctors feel that a transplant is the best treatment for your specific disease.

 Cancer cells can be killed using chemotherapy.
-Giving you a high dose of chemotherapy increases the likelihood that all of the cancer cells in your body will be killed, but also means that other types of cells, including your stem cells, will be killed.
+The dose of chemotherapy that you will receive are very high, and will destroy most of the blood cells in your bone marrow and bloodstream.

-Harvesting your stem cells beforehand allows us give you a high dose of chemotherapy before returning your stem cells to you.
+Your stem cells are colleges and frozen before you receive chemotherapy.
+Collecting your stem cells beforehand allows us give you a high dose of chemotherapy before returning your stem cells to you.
 Once your stem cells have been given back to you they will slowly start to make new immune and blood cells.

-An autologous stem cell transplant is being recommended for you because, while you have cancer, you are in relatively good health and your doctors feel that a transplant is the best treatment for your specific disease.

 <div class="outstanding invisible remove">
 One drawback of chemotherapy is that it also kills other types of rapidly dividing cells in your body - including the stem cells that produce your blood.